Matt-Yeldalo/practical-ood-ruby/chapter3.md

 - Gear now uses the **@wheel** variable to hold, and the **wheel** method to access
 - Moving *Wheel* creation outside of *Gear* decouples the two classes
 - *Gear* can now collaborate with any object that implements diameter

+This technique is known as *dependency injection*

+- *Gear* previously had explicit dependencies on the *Wheel* class and other factors such as type and order of initializer

+- Using DI, *Gear* has reduced it to a single dependency; The diameter method

+- To implement this you need the ability to distinguish between the messages and the classes that respond to them

+- Just because *Gear* needs to send diameter somewhere, does note mean that *Gear* should know about *Wheel*